Mera Peak Climbing

 • Day 9 - 10:Trek to Thangnak.
 (4,356 m/14,292 feet) and Acclimatization Day

-• Day 16:Contingency Day in case of any weather circumstances.
+• Day 15:Contingency Day in case of any weather circumstances.

-• Day 20:Mountain Flight to Kathmandu OR MANTHALI AIRPORT
+• Day 19:Mountain Flight to Kathmandu OR MANTHALI AIRPORT

-• Day 21:Departure Day - Transfer to International Airport
+• Day 20:Departure Day - Transfer to International Airport

 Mera Peak Climbing Detailed Itinerary

 Once you arrive at the arrival section in Kathmandu International Airport your group leader or the company's representative will be there to greet you and transfer you to the hotel.
+Your hotel is located at the heart of the vibrant city of Thamel.
 Despite, being the capital city of Nepal, Kathmandu is certainly the busiest city with hectic traffic and lively activities.
-However, it undoubtedly has a strong appeal with local splendor and ample to see around, where you can simply relax and take pleasure in the fun of driving through the unfamiliar roads.
+Depending on your time of arrival briefing and welcome dinner will be organized.

 Highlights: